 Specific actions you can take to ensure that game controllers add to your game’s experiences

 Supplying Inputs to Your Game

 Interactivity is a critical and necessary part of gameplay.
 Players continuously interpret sensory information (graphics, audio) provided by the game.
 From this data, players choose which actions to take.
 Then, players provide input data to the game to enact their plans.
 This decision loop (observe, orient, decide, act) happens continuously until the game completes.
 In an action game, this decision loop happens very quickly because the game does not pause while players are deciding how to act.
 In other games, where time does not pass automatically, players may be able to act more deliberately.
 But in all games, players decide what to do and then try to do it.

 When you design a game, it’s a good idea to assess the different ways in which a player might control your game and then choose input methods that are appropriate.
 A game’s controls should feel natural to players.
-Although a player ought to feel challenged by your game, he or she should not feel challenged or frustrated by your game’s controls.
+Although a player ought to feel challenged by your game, they should not feel challenged or frustrated by your game’s controls.
 Game controllers add to the input types available to you.
 Besides controllers, there are other sources of input data available to your game.
 For example: